Here’s how to use groupn() function.

 Note:

-The function groups records of cursor cs by grouping expression x and writes the subset groups to sequence of bin files F.
+The function attaches a computation, which groups records of cursor cs by grouping expression x and writes the grouped subsets to sequence of bin files F, and returns the original cursor cs.

 Parameter: